WBCE/WBCE_CMS/README.md

 # WBCE CMS
-[WBCE CMS](https://wbce.org) is a content management system which aims to combine security, a user friedly interface, search engine optimization and performance in the best way.
-It is shipped with useful modules for "usual" pages, news/blog like pages, contact forms and includes useful admin tools.
+[WBCE CMS](https://wbce.org) is a versatile, user friendly content management system.
+It is shipped with some modules for simple text pages, news, contact forms and includes useful admin tools.
 A broad variety of modules for galleries, interaction and structured content etc. is available in the [WBCE Add-On Repository](https://addons.wbce.org) and can be installed easily.

 ![Screenshot of WBCE Backend](https://forum.wbce.org/wbce_cms_13_dashboard_600x367.jpg)